Dave Behrman

-David Wesley Behrman (November 9, 1941 – December 9, 2014) was an American football offensive lineman who played in the American Football League for the Buffalo Bills and Denver Broncos.
-He was the fourth overall pick in the 1963 AFL Draft by the Bills and the 11th pick in the 1963 NFL Draft by the Chicago Bears.
-He also played in the Midwest Football League for the Lansing All Stars / Capitals and Flint Sabres from 1972 to 1976.
+David Wesley Behrman (Pronounced: BEER-man) (November 9, 1941 – December 9, 2014) was an American professional football offensive lineman who played in the American Football League (AFL) for the Buffalo Bills and Denver Broncos.
+He was the fourth overall pick in the 1963 AFL draft by the Bills and the 11th pick in the 1963 NFL draft by the Chicago Bears.
+He also played in the Midwest Football League (MFL) for the Lansing All Stars / Capitals and Flint Sabres from 1972 to 1976.

 College career

 Behrman played college football at Michigan State University.

 Professional career

 Buffalo Bills

 Behrman was the Bills' first-round draft pick in 1963 and played for them that year, but not in 1964.
 During the 1965 AFL season, Behrman became the Bills' starting center, replacing veteran Walt Cudzik, playing between left offensive guard Billy Shaw and right guard Al Bemiller.
-However, due to a back injury, Behrman did not play when the Bills won their second AFL Championship game over the San Diego Chargers by a score of 23-0 under head coach Lou Saban.
+However, due to a back injury, Behrman did not play when the Bills won their second AFL Championship game over the San Diego Chargers by a score of 23–0 under head coach Lou Saban.
 That season, Behrman was an AFL All-Star center.
 However, he did not play in 1966, replaced by Bemiller.